Why DrupalCon

 Written on February 15, 2018

 This is an export of my session from DrupalCon Baltimore 2017.
 This is here for posterity.
-The least effor possible was put into trascribing it from presentation format to a web page.
+The least effort possible was put into transcribing it from presentation format to a web page.

 Written on August 16, 2016